 Jennifer McCall, founder, BeLifted – London’s first and only Gospel workout.
 Most gyms focus on the external and looking good.
 BeLifted is all about a MIND and BODY workout.

-Namrata Kamdar, founder, Plenaire – a skincare company curating a sharp, focused range of beauty essentials that will fulfill classic needs but recognizes the shifts in popular culture with our target that is being ignored by skincare and beauty industry in general.
+Namrata Kamdar, founder, Plenaire – a skincare company curating a sharp, focused range of beauty essentials that will fulfil classic needs but recognizes the shifts in popular culture with our target that is being ignored by skincare and beauty industry in general.

 Yana Binaev, founder, Yana Binaev – raising awareness towards equality and diversity through creative direction and photography;